 A time and place for you

-To develop insight and self awareness and understanding of your relationships
+To develop insight and self awareness and freedom from those past experiences which haunt you

 EMDR (Eye Movement Desensitisation and Reprocessing)

 Eye Movement Desensitisation and Reprocessing is a powerful therapeutic method to find healing from a wide range of personal and emotional difficulties.
 It has helped many thousands of people.

 What People have said about EMDR?

 EMDR has been described as ‘The revolutionary new therapy for freeing the mind and clearing the body and opening the heart’ Parnell, L., Transforming Trauma: EMDR (London Norton, 1997)

 An article in the Times newspaper May 22nd 2004 quoted Dr David Servan-Schreiber, a leading US Psychiatrist as saying “A few sessions of EMDR are often enough to clear out the consequences of old suffering…..I do not know of any treatment in psychiatry, including the most powerful drugs that has reported results of this magnitude over three weeks’

 In 2006 NICE (The National Institute for Health and Clinical Excellence), highlighted EMDR as a treatment of choice for PTSD (Post traumatic stress disorder).
 PTSD arises as a result of unresolved experience of trauma, memories of which are re-evoked as flashbacks, nightmares or body memories.

 Anxiety based disorders including panic attacks, obsessive-compulsive disorders, phobias.